Israel court: sex crimes suspect can be extradited to Australia - France 24

 "Today our hearts are smiling!" she wrote on her Twitter account.

+"This is of course not the final word, and the final decision will be reached at the supreme court," attorneys Tal Gabay and Yehuda Fried said in statement, noting Leifer was currently receiving "significant anti-psychotic treatment" in prison.

-In July, the supreme court had rejected an appeal against Lomp's earlier decision to declare Leifer fit to stand trial, encouraging the district court to expedite the process.
+In July, the supreme court had rejected an appeal against Lomp's earlier decision to declare Leifer fit to stand trial and encouraged the district court to expedite the process.

+The justice ministry called Monday's decision a landmark for "the rule of law, for international cooperation and most importantly for those who were victims of Malka Leifer's crimes", accusing her of making "every effort to delay the proceedings and avoid extradition".

+"Today, the court put an end to those efforts by declaring her extraditable," the ministry said in a statement.

 © 2020 AFP